cmiles/PointlessWaymarksProject/PointlessWaymarksCmsContentEditor/DevNotes.md

  - https://github.com/dotnet/efcore/issues/14561 - Too many db operations and Spatialite crashes taking down entire program - in debug crashes the process with no information!

 ## Notes

+10/13/2020

+I want the generated sites to have high durability - leaflet is obviously a compromise, but I don't think writing a full mapping control is a reasonable and at the moment I don't quite have an alternative (I have been thinking about generating static images for the maps but I'm not sure...) - to help just a little with being durable I moved the libraries local instead of linking to a service.

 10/12/2020